lfrati/GP5/README.md

 While `server.py` is running, launch `generate.py` in another window.

 It will ask you for a prompt and generate new sketches.
 Once the sketches are ready the page should automatically reload.

+_Note: The browser sometimes caches pages and doesn't reload properly.
+You may need to force a hard-refresh of the page._